 There are three main services that organizations often hire MSPs to do for them.
 These services include the following.

 - Incident management: when normal service goes down, you need a 24/7 team available to fix it.
 Because on-call and overtime hours can be challenging for organizations to staff – especially with the expertise necessary to fix these problems – they often look to outside resources to help.
 The first goal in incident management is to get the service back online.
 Once they’ve accomplished that, your MSP might be able to assist with investigating the cause of the problem based on whether or not you want that included as part of your contract.
 This second step can be useful in preventing future incidents.

 - System administration: an MSP can oversee designated technology infrastructure.
 This means completing system updates and upgrades to keep everything running smoothly.
 System administration requires ongoing effort and time.
 Freeing up this time can allow in-house IT staff to focus on strategy and improvements instead of day-to-day management.

 - Testing, scheduling, and rolling out patches: software updates are crucial, but they can also present challenges because some are incompatible with other services, rendering the software unusable.
 Before doing a software update, the IT team must test and schedule it first.
 This ensures that nothing goes wrong in the process.

 Organizations looking to take their managed IT services to the next level sometimes add a few more services to their MSP contract.
 These include proactive services that prevent problems from happening.

 - Additional monitoring: before an incident takes place, there can be minor signs that something isn’t quite right.
 If you have enhanced monitoring services, your MSP might be able to eliminate threats before they become an incident or outage for your organization.

 - Service management: get deeper insights into your tickets and incident reporting with service management.
 This provides reporting and notifications to keep you up to date on your managed IT service.

-Request a free consultation with one of our specialists to learn more about our custom managed IT service offering.
+Request a free consultation with one of our specialists to learn more about our Managed Network Services.